 Food, travel, persuasion, art, writing, hunting, guitar, martial arts, pig husbandry, whatever.

 And hey, I don't mean for this post to shit on the young.
 Like I said, youth has advantages, too.
-But as a person approaching 40, I feel like I was an idiot at your age, and I'm impressed with young people possessed of ambition.
+But as a person who is now 40+, I feel like I was an idiot at your age, and I'm impressed with young people possessed of ambition.

 My advice to you is this: pay attention to the stories happening all around you.
 Friends, colleagues, mentors, followers, etc. That's all going to be valuable foundational material you will get to make when you REALLY hit your groove, baby.